- 1. Unbox and switch on the iPad

 How to set up a new iPad: 9.
 Terms and conditions

 Tap Agree next to the Terms and Conditions.
-You can read them if you want (in fact, strictly speaking we ought to instruct you to do so), but you have to agree to them to use your iPad, and they are quite long.
+You can read them if you want (in fact, strictly speaking we ought to instruct you to do so, even though they are inhumanly long), but you don't get a lot of choice in the matter: you have to agree to them to use your iPad.
 Tap Agree again on the pop-up window.

 Read more: Apple updates terms and conditions